What Is Work.Com? Salesforce Workplace Operations Solutions

 Included as part of the Workplace Command Center, the Shift Scheduling app helps to keep workplace density to a minimum by coordinating shift patterns – in other words, matching skills required to determine who actually needs to be present.

-You may have guessed already that this app will be based on Salesforce Field Service features.
+You may have guessed already that this app is based on existing Field Service Lightning features.

 myTrailhead with Work.com